zababurinsv/newkind_C/README.md

 - Fixed movement of crosshairs on chart screens so that they are clipped properly.

-- Added explosion, cargo cannisters and alloys to the game over screen.
+- Added explosion, cargo canisters and alloys to the game over screen.

 - Added escape capsule sequence.